Background: The Highlights

 Well, it’s a return to my roots.
 I organized my first environmental march on the State Capitol in high school.
 I was part of the Student Environmental Action Coalition and one of the very few high schoolers in it.
 During college, I served on their National Council.

 I developed a major in environmental science and public policy that didn’t exist.
 I got into the College Scholar program, so I could combine any class I wanted to build that major myself.
 Luck is my superpower – I got to take an environmental science writing class with Carl Sagan.
 So, when Greta Thunberg looked at us all in September 2019 and said, “For more than 30 years, the science has been crystal clear.
 How dare you continue to look away and come here saying that you’re doing enough when the politics and solutions needed are still nowhere in sight.”
 I’m like, literally right!
 You mean me personally.
-I have a paper in my home office that I wrote for Carl Sagan about climate in 1991.
+I have a paper in my home office that I wrote for Carl Sagan about the climate in 1991.

 This is really catching up for lost time.